 The index is scored with values ranging from 0 to 100, being 100 the maximum unique affinity.

-For example, when analysing a segment of vegans, when we compare to the general @PeanutButterCo baseline (the demo report in your account!), we see that even the audience has a great affinity with vegan snacks and brands, the baseline has a higher affinity with So Delicious than a large account such as VegNews or the Vegan Society.
-Our index will penalize the results that are mainstream, helping us surface the real influencers for the target audience (in this case, VegNews and Daiya Foods)."
+For example, when analysing a segment of vegans, when we compare to the full audience as the baseline - example using followers of @PeanutButterCo (the demo report in your account!), we see that the audience has a great affinity with vegan snacks and brands, the baseline has a higher affinity with So Delicious than a large account such as VegNews or the Vegan Society.
+Our index will penalize the results that are mainstream, helping us surface the real influencers for the target audience (in this case, VegNews and Daiya Foods at the top)."

-"Very Low/Low/High/Very High Uniqueness are all relative metrics that are calculated against the benchmark/baseline.
+Within the Order by menu, you will see "Very Low/Low/High/Very High Uniqueness, which are all relative metrics that are calculated against the benchmark/baseline.

-Each of them provides different calculations, meaning when you select very high uniqueness, it's a different calculation than when you select uniqueness, and that’s why you will see different numbers.
+Each of them provide different calculations, meaning when you select very high uniqueness, it's a different calculation than when you select uniqueness, and that’s why you will see different numbers.

 When you filter by Uniqueness, then it's the uniqueness score you are seeing (Not the Very Low/Low/High/Very High) which can be confusing.